Academic Year: 2009 – 2010

 400-499 Advanced undergraduate, as well as master’s students.

-600-699 Doctoral students
+600-699 Doctoral students.

 All students who plan to earn a degree must file a completed graduation contract, whether they participate in the commencement ceremony or not.
 It is important to complete the contract as soon as possible, but no later than the posted deadline for the applicable semester.
-Signatures of the adviser and chair of the degree program are required.
+Signatures of the advisor and chair of the degree program are required.
 Upon receipt of the signed contract, each student will be charged the mandatory graduation contract fee.

 Students who audit courses are required to pay full tuition and fees.
 Courses audited successfully appear on the transcript with the grade of AU.
 Credit for audited courses may not be established under any circumstances.

 A change from credit to audit may be made through the last day for authorized withdrawal.
-Fulltime students must include audit courses as part of the maximum load requirement.
+Full-time students must include audit courses as part of the maximum load requirement.